Milestone reports and payments

 - may impact our time frames for completing assessments and making payments.

 Milestone reports lodged later will be assessed and paid later.
-Despite the extension, it is important that you submit your milestone report as soon as you can.
 We will continue to assess and make payments in the order we receive the reports.

 Record keeping for eligible expenses